skip to content

 • communicating the decision in any manner.

-However, just because a person has fluctuating (changing) capacity, is unable to understand matters of a technical or trivial nature, or is unable to retain the information for an extended period of time does not automatically mean they do not have decision-making capacity [s 5(3)].
-Similarly, a decision made by a vulnerable adult that results in an adverse (negative) outcome for them is not automatically a sign of a lack of decision-making capacity [s 5(3)(d)].
+However, a person will not necessarily lack decision-making capacity just because their capacity fluctuates (changes), they are unable to understand technical or trivial matters, or they are unable to remember the information for an extended period of time [s 5(3)].
+Similarly, a decision made by a vulnerable adult that results in an adverse (negative) outcome for them is not automatically a sign that they lack decision-making capacity [s 5(3)(d)].

 Who can make a report?

 Any person who is concerned about a vulnerable adult experiencing abuse or at risk of abuse can report their concerns to the Adult Safeguarding Unit [see s 22(1)].
-A concerned family member or friend can make a report, as can an employed professional supporting a vulnerable adult, such as a paid carer.
-A person who is experiencing abuse themselves can similarly seek assistance from the Unit.
+This includes concerned friends and family, employed professionals supporting the vulnerable person (such as a paid carer), and the vulnerable person themselves.

-The consent of the vulnerable adult is not required for a report to be made, but consent will in most instances be required if an investigation is then undertaken and certain action is proposed.
+The consent of the vulnerable adult is not required for a report to be made, but consent will usually be needed if an investigation is undertaken and certain action is proposed.
 The Adult Safeguarding Unit aims to work with the vulnerable adult in responding to the abuse or alleged abuse.

 Reports to the Adult Safeguarding Unit can be made anonymously.